sleepiesther/Dooms-Eye/Glitches and Tech/I Forgor 💀 Skip.md

 ![CI2 Ledge](https://github.com/user-attachments/assets/a90a41bd-295e-484e-88be-fb8b65c30796)

 Ground boost under the ledge, double jump, then Wing tech once and keep spearing until you get free cam.
 Once you do, wait a short amount of time and start flying in the direction of the big spiky rock thing.
-If you start flying too early you'll hit a death plane. se your Chaos Control to extend your flight.
+If you start flying too early you'll hit a death plane.
+Use your Chaos Control to extend your flight.

 Aim to re-enter by landing on the bouncy pole thing (??? do those have names).
 You can Wing tech for additional height if needed.